 The first big petfood company to produce a vegan brand

 In November 2020, one of the very first big meat-based pet food companies Lily’s Kitchen brought out a vegan range.
 We are so hoping that this is the start of these large meat-based pet food companies realising that the future is in plant-based dog food and not just greenwashing as Lily’s Kitchen is owned by Nestle.

 The Vegan Rainbow Stew food is not balanced however compared to other plant-based independent companies, and could not be fed solely as a plant-based food source, but Lily’s Kitchen are aiming more at the market of pet owners who want to choose a meat-free Monday.

 We are so pleased to fully support UK based independent vegan companies.
 The first to launch in February 2021, is the very ethical company Hownd who took 2 years to produce a very palatable and 100% balanced tinned food – Hownd Hearty Quinoa and Pumpkin Casserole.

-We are so excited about their dry Superfood which is due to launch in July, as it will be the very first UK produced vegan dog food that contains all the essential nutrients in it, as well as containing plant-based Vit D3.
+We are so excited about their dry Superfood, as it will be the very first UK produced vegan dog food that contains all the essential nutrients in it, as well as containing plant-based Vit D3.

 We are encouraged too by 2 new independent companies starting up and both owned by UK vets – Noochy Poochy owned by vet Lucy McKinna, and Omni owned by vet Guy Sandelowsky.
 Unfortunately both these products contain Vit D3 from sheep wool (lanolin) so both foods are vegetarian rather than vegan.
 Both vets have assured us that they are working hard on getting this changed so that they can advertise their food in the future as 100% vegan.